-2 Query-Cache Structure
+2 Query Cache Structure

-The main issue of a query-cache is the granularity of the cache entries.
-In contrast to normal DBMS caches, which store logical pages, query-caches store query results (relation resp. fragments of relations).
-Therefore, the queries must be used as access keys.
+The main issue of a query cache is the granularity of the cache entries.
+In contrast to normal database management system caches, which store logical pages, query caches store query results (relation or fragments of relations respectively).
+Therefore, the queries are used as access keys.
 Now it is possible to check new queries, whether they can be answered from the cache.
-At this, we distinguish between the following cases:
+At this, we distinguish between the following four cases: